clinical-nlp/clinical-nlp.github.io/2022/index.md

 layout: default
 ---

-ClinicalNLP 2022 is currently proposed as a workshop for the ACL/NAACL-HLT/COLING/EMNLP 2022 Call for Workshop Proposals.
+ClinicalNLP 2022 is an accepted workshop for NAACL 2022.
+This page will be updated as additional details become available.
 For content from prior events, please see:

 - [Clinical NLP 2020](https://clinical-nlp.github.io/2020/)